rtagliaviaz/cryptocurrency-telegram-bot/README.md

 ## 3. Creating our commands <a name="creating-commands"></a>

-We don't want a bot just to say Welcome, so we need to create more commands, for this example i'll craete a `/help` command to get all the available commands, a `/currencies` command to get all the supported currencies and a `/crypto_price` to get the price of the selected cryptocurrency in the desired currency
+We don't want a bot just to say Welcome, so we need to create more commands, for this example i'll create a `/help` command to get all the available commands, a `/currencies` command to get all the supported currencies and a `/crypto_price` to get the price of the selected cryptocurrency in the desired currency

 - So let's start creating our **/help** command.